Youth and Community Services Unit

 Vacation Property Check Program

 The Placer County Sheriff’s Office Community Services Division offers a free program in which volunteers will check on your property while you are away on vacation, business, or attending family matters.
+A vacation check will be valid for no longer than thirty days at a time.

 In your absence, the Placer County Sheriff Volunteers will provide periodic security checks of your property.
 They will immediately report any suspicious activity to patrol deputies to investigate.